bnt2008/virtualSheet/README.md

 *Search by word content (i.e. "brown dog" matches "Jaimie's little dog is brown")

-*Use a list of synonyms for searching
+*Use a list of synonyms for searching (i.e. "brown canine" can match "Jaimie's little dog is brown")

 *Attempting to match while ignoring plurals